 Phone: (919) 515-5875

 Jim Kennerly is a Senior Policy Analyst who joined the NC Clean Energy Technology Center’s Energy Policy team in May 2013.
-He authors DSIRE’s content for AL, AR, LA, KS, MS, MT, NV, OK, TX, UT, and WY, and energy efficiency resource standard (EERS) policy nationwide.
+He authors DSIRE’s content for AL, AR, LA, KS, MS, MT, NV, OK, TX, UT, and WY.
+He recently led the nationwide upgrading of DSIRE’s energy efficiency resource standard (EERS) policy entries.
 Jim’s research on energy policy and economics, utility regulation, and rate design has been featured by Greentech Media, Utility Dive, Fast Co.Exist, CleanTechnica, ThinkProgress, Electricity Policy, the U.S. Department of Energy and two of its national laboratories, and a wide variety of other national and local media outlets and non-governmental organizations.
 Prior to working at the Center, Jim worked at the North Carolina Sustainable Energy Association, where he played a major role in successfully preserving North Carolina’s key clean energy policies, and at ICF International, where he served as a consultant to the U.S. EPA’s ENERGY STAR program.